emory/inc-mm-v4/_posts/articles/2017-02-02-completely-mental-part-two.md

 ## Comrades in Arms

-A friend of mine fights similar battles and we talk when we are feeling especially optimistic or especially not.
+My friend Sam fights similar battles and we talk when we are feeling especially optimistic or especially not.
 She is an amazing woman because she understands herself in a way I want to understand myself.

 I get a phone call one morning because she's fucking dead.
 She's gone from the world and I'm screaming into the skies the whole way to my therapist's office.
 I realize how often I've said callous things about people that end their own life.
-I would say that they were cowards.
-I realize at that moment that they aren't cowards, but that they're just so tired of being brave all the time.
+I would say that they were *cowards*.
+I realize at that moment that they aren't cowards, but that they're just tired of **needing to be brave all the time**.
 They don't have a life that doesn't require heroism of them every minute of the day.
 I am often curious about how close I get to that point.
-I don't ever spend much time even looking at that place but it seems more real to me now.
-Part of my mind is no doubt elated that I'm finally seeing the great waste of time living truly is.
+I don't ever spend much time even looking at that place but it seems more real to me now. *Part of me is no doubt elated that I'm finally seeing the great waste of time living truly is.*

 I go another way.
 I just continue to pull away from the world around me and engage in life by proxy.
 I do some surface work, but I'm only rearranging deck chairs on the Titanic of my mind. ***I'm not adverse to working on it but I'm still trying to dive deeper and deeper to fully experience the most painful life I can.*** It feels like joy is scarce because I view it through a filter of it being an illusion anyway, because my struggle is all-consuming.
 Everything is about me.
 What I used to think of as a gift of empathy is giving me a way to co-opt the lives of other people around me and make their achievements something that I am doing too, **or having done to me**.
 It becomes very difficult for me to feel joy, or even happiness for another person.
 I have been defeated by the realization that my work to this point was all for nothing, and I take another break from my therapy.
 How could I have been so wrong?
 I was determined to find the answers I needed where there were none to be found.
 It's humiliating.
 I have an utterly manic episode of mapping out and outlining every stray thought and thread related to my emotional state.